GaddyW/Behavioral-Cloning-for-Driving/writeup_template.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use a convolutional network on the image data leading to a single output.
+I used adam optimizer to minimize mean square error of the predicted steering angle.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+After considering a number of model architectures, I decided to use NVidia's proven solution.
+The model performed well immediately, neither overfitting nor underfitting.
+Training and validation accuracy were approximately 95%.
+Likewise, when driven autonomously, the car made it nearly fully around the track.
+As will be described below, I built the training set to address the few points where the car fell off the road.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)
+I used the NVidia model for my project (model.py lines 98-111).
+It has 5 convolutional layers, some using 5x5 filters and some using 3x3 filters.
+This is followed by 3 fully connected layers and then the output.
+All activations are RELU.
 ![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

+![alt text][image4]

+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to reamin in the center of the lane.
+These images show what a recovery looks like:

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+Then I repeated this process on track two in order to get more data points.

+However, I still found that the car tended to leave the road when it encountered a dirt shoulder.
+To train against this behavior, I speficially recorded training data showing the car returning to the center lane from dirt shoulders.
+It looks like this:

 ![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+All turns in track 1 are to the left.
+The model is likely to learn that hugging the left lane marker is appropriate behavior.
+To combat this instinct, I had two options:  drive around the track in the other direction or to flip images and angles.
+I chose the second.
+It is implemented as part of the generator code in lines 73-77 of model.py.

 After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I  randomly shuffled the data set and put 20% of the data into a validation set using sklearn's train_test_split.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+I placed preprocessing steps in my data generator (lines 50-83 of model.py).
+I dind't need very much.
+I ensured the images were in RGB so drive.py could work well, and I flipped images as described earlier.

+I trained for 5 epochs, at which point accuracy ceased to improve.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.